rkuma183/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

 The purpose of JPetStore 6 is to demonstrate how to build a web application with very few classes and no advanced coding skills.
 You just need to know plain Java and SQL.

 Java source code is in the <a target="_blank" href="https://github.com/mybatis/jpetstore-6/tree/master/src/main/java/org/mybatis/jpetstore">src/mainjava/org/mybatis/jpetstore</a> folder.

+### Predecessors

+Sun created a J2EE Pet Store, in a massive 15,000 lines, as a demonstration of various coding features (not for benchmarking).

+Microsoft contracted with Vertigo Software to create a sample .Net Pet Shop when it orginally debuted its .NET framework.
+The repo had 3,484 lines of code and was tuned for benchmarking speed rather than coding best practices.

 <hr />